Taylor Swift says she felt a "definite grab" in alleged groping case testimony

 “I’m not going to allow you or your client make me feel in any way that this is my fault,” Swift said.
 “Here we are years later, and I’m being blamed for the unfortunate events of his life that are the product of his decisions — not mine.”

 She told the court, "It happened to me.
 I have a 3-D recreation of what happened in my brain.
-He had a handful of my a--.
+He had a handful of my ass.
 It happened to me.”

 McFarland tried to cause doubt by asking about Swift's bodyguard, who claims to have witnessed the alleged grabbing.
 McFarland asked Swift why the bodyguard, Greg Dent, didn't do something if he actually saw the incident.